EnginKosure/js_albums_project/README.md

 #### API Sandbox

 This part has an embedded code editor to try the API calls.
 There are already two calls made.
 If you run it, you can see the result on the right section.
+You can show and hide this section by means of clicking on **API SandBox ~ Try it ~ Show/Hide** button.

 #### Get Photos Get Albums